sciabarra/AgileSites/README.md

 # AgileWCS 0.3 (Rick)

-(Status: Development Branch - almost stable)
+(Status: Development Branch - it will stabilize hopefully soon)

 This project is an Agile Development framework for Oracle WebCenter Sites.